JulGvoz/twisted-fates/README.md

 - If the Sleepwalker thinks their ability couldn't modify their alignment, you cannot lie to them about their alignment other than them thinking that they are their normal starting alignment.
 If they think they are Vile (and evil), and they turn evil, do not notify them of an alignment change (accordingly with Fatefound and fated).
 If they would turn good, tell them they became good.
 - You may give explicit indication that Sleepwalker is the Sleepwalker through their information.

+### Examples
+Sleepwalker, who thinks they are Cutthroat, targets the Seeker, but nobody dies tonight.

+Sleepwalker, who thinks they are Seeker, sees the evil Cutthroat as fated.
+Later the Cutthroat is executed, and Sleepwalker sees themselves as good, even though they think they are fated.

+Sleepwalker, who thinks they are Weaver, sees Cutthroat as Calamity, Calamity as Sleepwalker who thinks they are Seeker, Savage as Savage, Seeker as Zenith and Apostle as Neolith.
+Later, Sleepwalker dies, then Calamity revives them.
+They wake up to see all characters as Savages - proving to them that they are a Sleepwalker.

+Sleepwalker, who thinks they are Neolith, marked the Apostle.

 # Vile

 <img src="https://raw.githubusercontent.com/bra1n/townsquare/main/src/assets/icons/evil.png" alt="evil" width="150">